-Hydrogen is used, among other things, as a fuel to power fuel cells in mobile and stationary applications.
-We ensure the necessary safety, examine the hydrogen in the respective system and investigate various operating conditions - right up to the worst-case scenario.
-For example, we calculate possible leaks and faults, use theoretical results to direct hydrogen specifically into cavities, and test the implementation at our test site, which is designed for up to three kilograms of TNT equivalent.
-In addition, we deal with issues relating to the safety distance in the refueling area and the pressure protection of fuel tanks.
-For energy supply in residential quarters with regeneratively produced hydrogen, we design the overall layout of the system including the fuel cells for reconversion, the use of the waste heat from the fuel cells, and demand-oriented distribution via local heating networks.
+We continue to research hydrogen as a fuel to power fuel cells in mobile and stationary applications.
+The main topic here is hydrogen safety in the respective system.
+We investigate various operating states up to the worst-case scenario.
+For this purpose we calculate possible leakages and errors, and conduct trials on our test site - which is designed for up to three kilograms of TNT equivalent - to validate the conversion

+of hydrogen.
+In addition, we examine issues relating to the safety distance in the refueling area and the pressure protection of fuel tanks.
+For energy supply in residential quarters with regeneratively produced hydrogen, we design the overall layout of the system including fuel cells for reconversion, the use of waste heat from the fuel cells, and demand-oriented distribution via local heating networks.

 Thermal storage devices based on phase-change materials (PCMs) or zeolites are developed and characterized.
 This involves basic physical and chemical characterization, including the modeling and characterization of adsorption and desorption phenomena using thermoanalytical methods.
 The design, construction and testing of sorption storage and sorption cooling systems, heat reservoirs based on phase-change materials, and hybrid components combining thermal mass and insulation, are strongly market-oriented and complement our fundamental research activities.